ecmwf/earthkit-data/docs/explanations/caching.rst

 When the ``cache-policy`` is "off" no caching is available.
 This is the **default** value.
 In this case all files are downloaded into an **unmanaged** temporary directory created by ``tempfile.TemporaryDirectory``.
 Since caching is disabled, all repeated calls to :func:`from_source` for remote services and URLSs will download the data again!
 This temporary directory will be unique for each earthkit-data session.
 When the directory object goes out of scope (at the latest on exit) the directory will be **cleaned up**.

-Due to the temporary nature of this directory path it cannot be queried via the :doc:`config`, but we need to call the :meth:`~data.core.caching.Cache.directory` :ref:`cache method <cache_methods>`.
+Due to the temporary nature of this directory path it cannot be queried via the :doc:`config`, but we need to call the :meth:`~earthkit.data.core.caching.Cache.directory` :ref:`cache method <cache_methods>`.

 .. code-block:: python